Burundi Civil War

 Burundi is poor and densely populated, with over four-fifths of the population engaged in subsistence agriculture.
 The small modern sector, largely based on the export of coffee and tea, has been damaged by an economic embargo imposed by neighboring states in 1996.
 The ongoing violence since 1993 has caused severe economic disruption and dislocation.
 Large numbers of internally displaced persons have been unable to produce their own food crops and largely depend on international humanitarian assistance.

-The principal national problem continues to be ethnic conflict between the majority Hutus and the minority Tutsis.
+The principal national problem continued to be ethnic conflict between the majority Hutus and the minority Tutsis.
 The Tutsis historically have held power and still control the military forces; they dominate educated society.
 Ethnic discrimination against Hutus, who constitute an estimated 85 percent of the population, affects every facet of society, but most strikingly higher education and certain branches of the Government such as the armed services and the judicial system.
 The President and the Tutsi-dominated army retain their dominance in decision-making and have not initiated genuine power sharing.

-Since October 1993 approximately 200,000 persons have been killed in ethnic violence.
+Since October 1993 approximately 200,000 persons had been killed in ethnic violence.
 Approximately 900 persons per month were killed during the first 9 months of 1998.
 According to an international human rights organization, the number of civilians killed during 1998 was about the same as in 1997.

 President Sylvestre Ntibantunganya was overthrown in a military coup in July 1996.
 The coup deposed president Ntibantunganya, a Hutu, and replaced him with Major Buyoya, a Tutsi.
 The regime headed by self-proclaimed interim President, Major Pierre Buyoya, abrogated the 1992 Constitution and the 1994 Convention of Government.
 Buyoya holds power in conjunction with the Tutsi-dominated establishment forces.
 The regime promulgated a decree in September 1996 that replaced the Constitution during the socalled Transition Period.
 In April multiparty peace talks resumed in Arusha, Tanzania.
 On June 4, in conformity with an agreement between the Buyoya regime and the opposition-dominated National Assembly, the National Assembly adopted a Transitional Constitutional Act and a transitional political platform.
 The Transitional Constitutional Act supersedes the 1996 decree and the 1992 Constitution.